NativeScript/nativescript-fresco/README.md

 String value used for setting the color of the progress bar.
 You can set it to hex values ("*#FF0000*") and/or predefined colors ("*green*").

+- **roundAsCircle**

+Boolean value used for determining if the image should be rounded as a circle.
+Its default value is false.
+If set to true the image will be rounder to a circle.

+- **roundedCornerRadius**

+Number value used as radius for rounding the image's corners.

+- **roundBottomRight**

+Boolean value used for determining if the image's bottom right corner should be rounded.

+- **roundBottomLeft**

+Boolean value used for determining if the image's bottom left corner should be rounded.

+- **roundTopLeft**

+Boolean value used for determining if the image's top left corner should be rounded.

+- **roundTopRight**

+Boolean value used for determining if the image's top right corner should be rounded.

 ## Sample Screenshots

 All of the images are sample images for showcasing purposes.